SvenGroot/Ookii.CommandLine/docs/Migrating.md

 - By default, both `:` and `=` are accepted as argument name/value separators.
 - The default value of [`ParseOptions.ShowUsageOnError`][] has changed to [`UsageHelpRequest.SyntaxOnly`][].
+- [Automatic prefix aliases](DefiningArguments.md#automatic-prefix-aliases) are enabled by default for both argument names and [command names](Subcommands.md#command-aliases).
+- The [`CommandManager`][], when using an assembly that is not the calling assembly, will only use public command classes, where before it would also use internal ones.
+This is to better respect access modifiers, and to make sure generated and reflection-based command managers behave the same.

 ## Breaking API changes from version 2.4